Make your own

 and much appreciated winter bird food.
 You could pay a few £££'s

-for ready made "suet balls" or whatever, but I make my own and
+more for ready made "suet balls" or the like, but I make my own and

 it takes hardly any time at all.